Click Here

 Option 2:

-If further training is not required, you will work with the AAT Program Manager to be scheduled for your evaluation.
+After orientation if you are ready to move forward, you will work with the AAT Program Manager to be scheduled for your evaluation.
 The evaluation will take approximately 1 hour.

 Evaluations are conducted at the Humane Society of Broward County.